cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

     [<0>] do_syscall_64+0x61/0xe0
     [<0>] entry_SYSCALL_64_after_hwframe+0x6e/0x76

-No amount of killing will unblock this -- the filesystem must be unfrozen to make forward progress.
+No amount of killing will unblock this for now -- the filesystem must be unfrozen to make forward progress.
 As you can see, it still exists even after a `kill -9`:

     % kill -9 21135
     % cat /proc/21135/comm
     mkdir

+To understand why this is, it helps to know that on Linux, signal delivery is not instantaneous and is instead handled by what's called a "signal queue".
+D state processes without <code>TASK_KILLABLE</code> receive pending signals when they transition out of D state, at which point the process terminates as usual.

+It's important to understand that while in the D state, these processes are not "ignoring" the signals -- rather, the kernel defers signal handling until the process is in a safe state to receive them.
+This is a mechanism to ensure system stability, especially during sensitive operations like DMA, where interrupting or prematurely terminating a process could lead to unsound behaviour.

 Here's how we can reproduce this reliably as a script.
 This example is in bash, but of course, you can more or less write this in any language that suits your